The-Tri-Core/Demo.ForsetiFlow/README.md

 - To reset data, stop the app and delete the SQLite file (or point `PROJECT_DB` to a new path).

 ## API Overview
+- `POST /api/users` - register a new user (requires admin/session once a user exists)
+- `POST /api/auth/start` - begin Authy verification for a login attempt
+- `POST /api/auth/verify` - verify the one-time code and mint a session
 - `GET /api/projects` - list projects
 - `POST /api/projects` - create project `{ name, description? }`
 - `GET /api/projects/<project_id>/tasks` - list tasks